martinthomson/quic-dtls/draft-thomson-quic-dtls.md

 : If a UDP datagram is restricted to containing a single DTLS record, the length field could be omitted entirely, reducing the unencrypted overhead to as little as 2 octets.
-The drawback of this approach is that it could require some additional UDP datagrams as changes to keying material can only happen when a new record is sent.
+The drawback of this approach is that it could require some additional UDP datagrams during the handshake, since changes to keying material can only happen when a new record is sent.

 # Security Considerations